 Below, we’ll discuss a few additional options available specifically for Checkboxes and Multiple Choice fields.

-Add Image Choices
+Adding Image Choices

 For more details, please see our tutorial on adding image choices to your forms.

-Include Dynamic Choices
+Displaying Dynamic Choices

 That’s it!
-You can now customize your form fields with tons of built in options in WPForms.
+You can now customize your form fields with tons of built-in options in WPForms.